The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 Earlier in the day there were a number of other great concerts on the Shipyard Commons Stage, but with fewer people in the audience.
 By the time the headliner band took the stage, however, the place was absolutely packed!

-Below are some suggestions and extra information to help you make the most out of your Shipyards Festival experience.
+Below are some suggestions and extra information to help you make the most of your Shipyards Festival experience.

 TIP #1: Especially if coming from anywhere other than the North Shore, take public transit if you can.
 The event takes place close to the Lonsdale Quay SeaBus Terminal so it couldn’t be more convenient.